gilligan/groking-hydra/README.md

 #### 5. What happens to the resolved issues ?

   We could start submitting bits and pieces to the hydra section over at the [nixos wiki](https://nixos.wiki/wiki/Hydra) - At some point we should of course also begin to overhaul the hydra manual itself but this will require some serious thought and I believe we should take this whole thing step by step.
-I am of course open for suggestions at any time.
+I am of course open for suggestions at any time. **Before making up to much plans and details I want to see if this format works at all!**